 Study Population

 A total of 887 women, born between 1930-2002 (median=1971), with a positive presymptomatic test for BRCA1/2 gene path_variants were included in our study.
 Only women without previous BC/OC diagnoses were included.
 GT was performed as per institutional guidelines and all patients received post-testing counselling to review medical management options, including RRS.
 We have included all RRM surgeries, regardless of type and technique used.
-Women participating in the MRI programme who developed with BC and had contralateral RRM were described.
+Women participating in the MRI programme who developed BC and had contralateral RRM were described, but not included in our calculations.
 The characteristics of our study population are described in Table-1.

 Data Collection

 We retrieved data on date of birth, parity, date of individual DNA test result, gene with a path_variant (BRCA1 or BRCA2), date of RRM/RRSO, date of BC and/or OC diagnosis and tumour characteristics, date and cause of death.
 Follow-up was started from GT or 25th birthday (whichever was later – we used 25 years as cancer incidence before this age is very low) and censored at date of BC or OC diagnosis, date of death (DOD), whichever was earliest for each cancer.
+Time-dependent analysis was used for calculations – women were treated as unexposed to surgery before RRM/RRSO and exposed after they had RRM/RRSO.
 Women who underwent RRS were censored for follow-up for the relevant cancer at date of surgery but were assessed prospectively for cancer incidence and death.
 All individuals without censorship were counted as unaffected on prevalence day 01/03/2019.

 Statistical Analysis